How to make a registration or renewal appointment in Dublin

 Types of appointment

-You can make an appointment to:
+You can make an appointment for:

-- Renew your existing registration
+- Renewal of your existing registration

 - Replace a lost or stolen Certificate of Registration (GNIB card)